-The carrot costume Menucha Citron of MomsandCrafters.com made for her son didn’t require any sewing — just hot glue.
+The carrot costume Menucha Citron Ceder of the Moms and Crafters blog made for her son didn’t require any sewing — just hot glue.
 She glued an orange piece of felt cut in the shape of a carrot to a shirt and paired it with orange pants.
 For the carrot top, she made a hat out of green burlap ribbon, using hot glue to hold it together.
 The end result was an adorable and affordable kids Halloween costume.

-For this DIY kids costume idea, Lynnae McCoy transformed her daughter into an adorable black-and-white cow on a budget using a long sleeve white shirt, black leggings and felt bought at Walmart.
+For this DIY kids costume idea, Lynnae McCoy transformed her daughter into an adorable black-and-white cow on a budget, using a long-sleeved white shirt, black leggings and felt bought at Walmart.

-She used fabric glue to attach the black felt cut into spot shapes and pink felt for the udders.
-She found cow ears and a tail at Walmart to complete the look — but you can make one with felt to save on the cost.
+She used fabric glue to attach the black felt, cut into spot shapes, and pink felt for the udders.
+She found cow ears and a tail at Walmart to complete the look — but you can make them with felt to save on the cost.

-What little boy wouldn’t love to be a robot for Halloween?
-Jamie Roubinek of Roubinek Reality was able to make her son look like one mainly with things she found around the house.
+What little kid wouldn’t love to be a robot for Halloween?
+Jamie Roubinek of the Roubinek Reality blog was able to make her son look like an adorable android mainly with things she found around the house.

 She used two boxes covered in foil to create a robot body and head, then added an old CD, bottle caps, solo cups and printouts of gauges found online to accessorize.
 Dryer duct found at a home improvement store was used to cover her son’s arms and legs, and foil was wrapped around his shoes.

-Mary Hoover of MissiontoSave.com relied on Dr. Seuss for inspiration for costumes for her three sons.
-She turned her oldest into the Cat in the Hat using a black sweatshirt and sweatpants bought at a thrift store, white gloves, red felt for a bow, and a red and white hat that she bought but said could be made using felt if you sew.
+Mary Hoover of the Mission: to Save blog relied on Dr. Seuss for inspiration for costumes for her three sons.
+She turned her oldest into the Cat in the Hat using a black sweatshirt and sweatpants bought at a thrift store, white gloves, red felt for a bow and a red-and-white hat that she bought but said could be made using felt.

 She dressed her younger sons as the Cat’s sidekicks — Thing 1 and Thing 2 — using red sweatsuits purchased at a thrift store, blue ski hats and blue yarn.
 She used white paint and a marker to create the Thing 1 and Thing 2 labels on their tops.
-Hoover said the yarn could be sewn or hot glued onto the caps to create hair for these Halloween kids' costumes.
+Hoover said the yarn could be sewn or hot glued to the caps to create hair for these Halloween kids' costumes.

 Maura White bought a monarch butterfly costume for her oldest daughter and wanted a costume for her toddler that would complement it.
-However, she couldn’t find a monarch caterpillar costume, so the frugal mom behind Happy Deal Happy Day opted to make one.
+However, she couldn’t find a monarch caterpillar costume.
+So, the frugal mom behind the Happy Deal Happy Day website opted to make one.

-She found a black and white romper on Amazon then used fabric markers to color every other stripe yellow.
+She found a black-and-white romper on Amazon and then used fabric markers to color every other stripe yellow.
 Then, White fashioned antennae out of black pipe cleaners attached to a black headband.